commit-live-students/advanced_linear_regression/q06_cross_validation/README.md

 - Should fit the model on X_train and y_train.
 - Gives out the output for fold value passed as 5.

+Hint : Scoring type would be `neg_mean_squared_errors` which would be imported from sklearn.model_selection library under the name of cross_val_score

 #### Parameters:

 | Parameter | dtype | argument type | default value | description |